Subscribe Now

 Sad Romance – Ckay

-CKay has left his mark on history with the song Love Nwantiti, which is perhaps one of the greatest African songs of all time.
+CKay has left his mark on history with the song Love Nwantiti, perhaps one of the greatest African songs ever.

 Although CKay describes his style of music as Emo-Afrobeats.
-Although it has a smash-up of alte, indie, and amapiano influences that can be heard in his music.
+However, it has a smash-up of alte, indie, and amapiano influences that can be heard in his music.

 Two lovers express their love for one another in the slow-tempo love ballad “Come Close” feat.
 Ayra Starr.
 This song created a romantic atmosphere on many levels, with the trumpet playing a magical supporting role.
 The mix of Ckay and Ayra Starr’s seductive vocals gives the song a nostalgic vibe.

-“Soja” is a song that details the passionate experience lovers had.
-How she expresses her desires and how he grants her wish.
+“Soja” is a song that details the lovers’ emotional experience, how she expresses her desires, and how he grants her wish.
 She receives praise from him for taking everything in like a Soja.
-Everything that occurs between them is put in motion by his voice and the slow rhythm.
+Everything between them is put in motion by his voice and the slow rhythm.

 This is a solid album from Ckay.
-It shows his unique songwriting skills, his storytelling, and his portrayal of love in different ways.
-He has taken us through different emotions that would leave you questioning relationship and situationships.
+It shows his unique songwriting skills, storytelling, and portrayal of love in different ways.
+He has taken us through other emotions that would leave us questioning relationships and situationships.

-Personal Favourites – You (Mmadu) Come Close ft Ayra Starr (WATAWI ft Davido, Focalistic, & Abidoza) Soja (By Now) Lose me ft Ronisia
+Personal Favourites – You (Mmadu), Come to Close ft Ayra Starr (WATAWI ft Davido, Focalistic, & Abidoza), Soja (By Now), Lose Me ft Ronisia

 9/10